YanaDev49/MyDevOpsSuccess/linux/notes/README.md

 - You can use the 'history' command to view a list of previously executed commands

-- The history command lists all of the commands youve run in that session with the numbers on the left hand side of the, for example '333 ls'
+- The history command lists all of the commands youve run in that session with the numbers on the left hand side of the commands , for example '333 ls'
-- to re-execute a command from the session you need to type the name of the
+- to re-execute a command from the session you need to type the number of the command followed by a an exlamation mark
+-  E.g 333!
+(This will run the ls command for an example) if you press Ctrl + r you can do a reverse search, continue pressing 'r' and it should show all the options with the first letter you entered for the command. then you press 'enter' to execute the command you can type Ctrl + j to cancel running the command or you can type Ctrl + g to leave the command at the line prompt without running thr command